aryaniiil/deepseek-reverse-api/README.md

 # DeepSeek Reverse Client

+**ANYTHING HAPPENING TO YOUR ACCOUNT ISN'T MY LIABILITY, ALSO PLS CONTRIBUTE LIKE I M SO LAZY SKIPPED MULTIPLE STUFF.**
 A reverse-engineered Python client for DeepSeek AI that bypasses the web interface and provides direct API access with advanced features like deep thinking and web search capabilities.

 ## Features